 Q: I heard that Bitcoin kiosk ATMs do not need to be registered as cash ATMs.
 Is that true?

 A: I don’t know about cash ATMs.
 They [Bitcoin ATMs] have to register as an MSB, for sure.
 So, Bitcoin ATM operators are considered under the category of exchanger in FinCEN’s regulation.

 There are three categories when it comes to crypto.
 You can be a user, an exchanger, or an administrator.
 And they are certainly considered an exchanger, so they do have to register as a money transmitter.
 They have to register as an MSB.
 I don’t know about the difference between cash ATMs.
 I didn’t deal with a lot of cash ATMs at the bank, so I wouldn’t be able to clarify that part.

 Q: Would the service provider need a third party to monitor transactions and/or delve into tracing the wallet back?

-A: So, I’m assuming service provider being some type of a crypto entity.
+A: So, I’m assuming the service provider is some type of a crypto entity.
 Yes, they should be running… If it’s not us, then they’d be running a competitor..
 They need to have some type of transaction monitoring… It’s like a bank not using AML software.